sankaraxi/ticket-bus/README.md

 # Ticket Bus : Ticket Booking App

-A web application to browse and book bus tickets with a seamless user experience.
+A web application with attractive dashboard to browse and book bus tickets with a seamless user experience.
 The app fetches real-time bus data from a backend API and allows users to book tickets.

 ## Features